 Keep your dog mentally challenge with interactive dog toys, entertaining walks, teaching your dog tricks and common commands.
-When a dog’s mind is working, they will be less likely to bark excessively.
+When a dog’s mind is working, it will be less likely to bark excessively.
 Keeping your dog’s mind challenged will pay off when it comes to controlling a barking dog.

 When you plan to leave your dog alone having familiar sounds, like the radio or television can also help with a dog that barks a lot.
 The sound will provide some comfort to your dog when you aren’t home if they are similar sounds to when you are home.
 It’s also a good idea to keep curtains and blinds closed to remove the opportunity for your dog to see something outside that may otherwise catch their attention.

 Teaching your dog commands like sit, heel, and stay are essential, but also teaching your dog to bark and not to bark are just as important.
 Start with teaching your dog to bark, by telling them to “speak”.
-When they bark two to three times, let them smell a treat and once they stop barking, giving them the treat.
+When they bark two to three times, let them smell a treat, and once they stop barking, giving them the treat.
 Once your dog has mastered the “speak” command, teach them the “quiet” command.
-You can do this by telling them to “speak”, letting them smell the treat and then tell them “quiet” and don’t give them the treat until they stop barking.
+You can do this by telling them to “speak”, letting them smell the treat, and then tell them “quiet” and don’t give them the treat until they stop barking.
 Be sure you praise your dog when they follow your commands.

 Ignorance is Bliss

 Just like a baby will cry when it needs something, your dog is likely to bark when it needs your attention.
 You are better off to ignore your dog’s barking and wait until they are quiet to give them what they want.
 Be sure that you provide them with positive reinforcement when they are behaving the way you want them to.
-Dogs naturally want to please their owners, so when you show them you are pleased, they will continue to do do.
+Dogs naturally want to please their owners, so when you show them you are pleased, they will continue to do so.

 Leave it to the Professionals